adar2378/pin_code_fields/README.md

 <a href = "https://www.patreon.com/bePatron?u=26622525"><img src = "https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" width="250"></a>

-A flutter package which will help you to generate pin code fields.
+A flutter package which will help you to generate pin code fields with beautiful design and animations.
 Can be useful for OTP or pin code inputs 🤓🤓

 ## Features 💚